ianlokejj/DVFS_odroidn2/README.md

 2. Extract and write the image onto an SD Card.
 You can use Ubuntu Startup Disk Creator. *Make sure the size of the SD Card is at least 16gb*
 3. Connect the board to your local network and `ssh` into the N2 with the `-XY` command i.e `ssh -XY odroid@IP_ADDRESS`.
 The default password is `odroid`.
 4. Update and upgrade the board by running `sudo apt update`.
-5. Install [OpenCV](https://docs.opencv.org/master/d7/d9f/tutorial_linux_install.html).  on the board. *This project was developed on OpenCV 4.0.1.
+5. Install OpenCV on the N2. *This project was developed on OpenCV 4.0.1.
 You do not need to install the optional packages.*
-  - Alternatively, you can run the following commands
   ```
     sudo apt-get install build-essential
     sudo apt-get install cmake git libgtk2.0-dev pkg-config libavcodec-dev libavformat-dev libswscale-dev